 - a.
 Coordinate course offerings and instruction; - b.
 Evaluate academic departments and conduct program reviews; - c.
-Monitor policies and procedures governing academic appointments, retention, tenure and promotion; - d.
-Develop and supervise the annual budget for the areas under his/her supervision; - e.
-Articulate applicable Board of Trustees' policies to the areas under his/her supervision; - f.
-Provide leadership and guidance to all academic areas; - g.
-Establishment and secure of academic records; - h.
-Perform other such duties as designated by the Institutional Executive Officer; - i.
+Monitor policies and procedures governing academic appointments, retention, tenure and promotion;

+d.
+Assign academic and professional responsibilities to department chairs and evaluate their performance;

+e.
+Make recommendations to the Institutional Executive Chief Academic Officer regarding faculty and staff appointments, reappointments, salaries, promotions, tenure, and other personnel matters;

+f.
+Develop and supervise the annual budget for the areas under his/her supervision;

+g.
+Articulate applicable Board of Trustees' policies to the areas under his/her supervision;

+h.
+Provide leadership and guidance to all academic areas;

+i.
+Establishment and secure of academic records;

+- j.
+Perform other such duties as designated by the Institutional Executive Officer; - k.
 Provide supervision to the personnel and activities of the Office of Academic Affairs.